dsleo/dsleo.github.io/_posts/2025-04-18-aiformath.md

 [^3]: We say "sota" because we would feel too self-conscious where we to actually say "state-of-the-art".
 [^4]: See Kevin Buzzard's [take](https://xenaproject.wordpress.com/2025/01/20/think-of-a-number/) on FrontierMath.
 [^5]: [Here](https://leanprover-community.github.io/undergrad_todo.html) are all the very basic undergraduate mathematic not even formalized in mathlib
 [^6]: One point shy from a gold medal.
-Also a great example of DeepMind incentive, when the announcement was limited to a marketing publication.
+Also a great example of DeepMind incentives, when the announcement was limited to a marketing publication.
 [^7]: On my limited set of tests, I found Claude 3.7 to do a great job at informalization.
 [^8]: Full disclaimer, I currently work for Project Numina.
 [^9]: [Here](https://arxiv.org/abs/2408.11646) is a very nice and modern survey of the field.
 [^10]: Fun fact, one of the co-author Geordie Williamson, Professor of Mathematics at the University of Sydney was my PhD *rapporteur*.
-[^11]: Because Google's code for FunSearch is incomplete, a complete open source implementation can be found [here](https://github.com/kitft/funsearch).
+[^11]: Because Google's code for FunSearch is surprinsgly incomplete, a complete open source implementation can be found [here](https://github.com/kitft/funsearch).